 On Russia’s Mount Elbrus, five climbers perish.

-A blizzard on Mount Elbrus, Europe’s highest summit, claimed the lives of five climbers on Friday, according to Russia’s emergency ministry.
+Five climbers died in a blizzard on Mount Elbrus, according to Russia’s emergency ministry, in one of the greatest disasters on Europe’s highest peak in recent years.

+Elbrus, a dormant volcano in Russia’s North Caucasus area, is Europe’s highest mountain at 5,642 meters (18,510 feet), and the coronavirus outbreak has boosted domestic tourism.

-The accident happened on Thursday while a party of 19 climbers were at an altitude of over 5,000 meters (16,000 feet).
+The event occurred on Thursday when the weather turned against a party of climbers at a height of nearly 5,000 meters (16,000 feet).

 “Unfortunately, five people died,” the ministry of emergencies announced.

-The remaining 14 were transferred to the Azau valley below, where they were rescued in “very challenging conditions,” including strong winds, little visibility, and sub-zero temperatures, according to the report.
+The remaining 14 climbers were transported to the Azau valley below, where they were rescued for about five hours in “very challenging conditions,” according to the ministry, which included high winds, little visibility, and sub-zero temperatures.

-The climbers were accompanied by four expert guides, according to the firm that organized the event.
+The climbers were accompanied by four experienced guides, according to Guide, which organized the commercial adventure.

 One of the climbers became ill during the ascent and returned with one of the guides.
-She died later “in his arms,” according to the report.
+She died later “in his arms,” according to the company’s Instagram post.

+Her guide waited for many hours for the others, then returned to base camp and requested a rescue squad.

-The rest of the group continued to the summit, but on the way down, a “extraordinary storm” occurred.
+The rest of the group continued to the peak, but on the way down, Elbrus, a “extraordinary storm” occurred.

 One of the climbers shattered his leg, slowing the group even farther.